The Assembly Advantage: Why Bike-in-a-Box Fails | VoltRush USA

 We've seen hundreds of bikes arrive at Suite B "ready to ride" according to Google and YouTube.
 None of them were actually ready to ride.

 Flat battery from being stored upright for 3 weeks.
 Motor cable crimped inside frame.
 Brake rotors misaligned.
 Suspension torque set to guess-and-check numbers.
-Handlebar stem not locked properly (major safety issue).
+Handlebar stem not current properly (major safety issue).
 Spoke tension dangerously uneven.

 This isn't judgment.
 This is the reality of DIY assembly on a piece of equipment that costs $4k-$6k and can hit 56 mph.